St. Albert (provincial electoral district)

-St. Albert (formally styled Saint Albert from 1905 to 1909) is a provincial electoral district in Alberta, Canada.
+St. Albert (styled Saint Albert from 1905 to 1909) is a provincial electoral district in Alberta, Canada.
 The district is one of 87 current districts mandated to return a single member to the Legislative Assembly of Alberta.
 The riding encompasses the majority, but not all of, the bedroom community of St. Albert.

 History

-The St. Albert electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The district was carried over from the old St. Albert electoral district which returned a single member to the Legislative Assembly of the Northwest Territories from 1891 to 1905.
-The district stretched from the City of St. Albert west to the British Columbia border.
+The St. Albert electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta becoming a province in September 1905.
+The district was carried over from the old St. Albert electoral district, which returned a member to the Legislative Assembly of the Northwest Territories from 1891 to 1905.
+The district stretched from the city of St. Albert west to the British Columbia border.
 The riding was renamed in 1909 and has shrunk in size many times since, eventually becoming an urban riding.

-Although the other district that survives from 1905 (Peace River) is a notable bellwether, St. Albert is a notorious swing riding that has been markedly unkind to its incumbent MLAs.
-New candidates from an incumbent party have only held the district twice after an incumbent MLA left office, and only two MLAs have managed to win a third term.
+Although the other district that survives from 1905, the Peace River district, is a notable bellwether, St. Albert is a notorious swing riding that has been markedly unkind to its incumbent MLAs.
+New candidates from an incumbent party have held the district only twice after an incumbent MLA left office, and only two MLAs have won a third term.

 Boundary history

-Historically, the riding has included the City of St. Albert and rural areas to the north and west.
+Historically, the riding has included the city of St. Albert and rural areas to the north and west.
 In Alberta's first election in 1905, the riding stretched to the border with British Columbia.

 As the city grew in population, the riding shrank to include less rural voters.
 By 1993, the boundaries of the riding matched the city boundaries.
 From 1997 onwards, the riding has not included all of the city of St. Albert.

 The 2010 boundary redistribution kept the riding boundaries exactly the same as the 2003 boundary redistribution.
 The 2017 redistribution saw its boundaries shift slightly to the west.